hannahakhtar/project-2/README.md

 ### One cocktail and random cocktail pages

-When the user clicked on the cocktail they wanted to view, as the state had been passed through to the components, we created a variable called thisCocktail. which was the specific cocktail to display.
+When the user clicks on the cocktail they want to view, as the state had been passed through to the components, we created a variable called thisCocktail, which was the specific cocktail to display.

 One challenge we had with the API was the way in which it displayed the ingredients and measures.
-To counteract this, I used the Object.enteries method to turn the object into an array.
+To counteract this, I used the Object.entries method to turn the object into an array.
 We were then able to splice the array to create two new arrays for the ingredients and measures.

-Once we had this, we then used the callIngredients and callMeasures functions to only push not null values to the allIngredients and allMeasures arrays.
+Once we had this, we then used the callIngredients and callMeasures functions to only push truthy values to the allIngredients and allMeasures arrays.

-The passed state and the two array were used to display the required information.
+The passed state and the two arrays were used to display the desired information.

-The same code was used for the random cocktail page, with slightly different naming conventions.
+This code was replicated for the random cocktail page, with slightly different naming conventions.

 ```js
 const thisCocktail = location.state.cocktail